Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 }
 ```

+The new part is Rhs=Self: this syntax is called **default type parameters**.
+The Rhs generic type parameter (short for **“right hand side”**) defines the type of the rhs parameter in the add method.

 You’ll use default type parameters in two main ways:

 - To extend a type without breaking existing code